supa2/Automaton/Machine-building-tutorial.md

 ### The events ###

 A state machine changes its state in response to events.
 The only event we need for our machine is time based, the timer we already declared.
-Now we expand our EVENTS list with a timer event (let's call it EVT_TIMER) and add an extra column to the state table to accomodate it.
+Now we expand our EVENTS list with a timer event (let's call it EVT_TIMER) and add an extra column to the state table to accommodate it.

 ```c++